NeotomaDB/repo_best_practices/README.md

 Even if your repo isn't code-based, you can tag major updates to show development.
 ### Citations
-Encourage users to cite you work if they use your software, package, documentation, etc.
+Encourage users to cite your work if they use your software, package, documentation, etc.

 You can include a *Citation.CFF* file in the root of your repo (GitHub will automatically offer citation info)